 What kind of tree do you use for a Jesse Tree?

 One can use any tree that is large enough for 30 or so ornaments and strong enough to hold them.
-It can be a branch placed in a pot, a Christmas tree or an image of tree made from crafts that hangs on the wall.
+It can be a branch placed in a pot, a Christmas tree or an image of a tree made from crafts that hang on the wall.

 What do you use for ornaments?